etiennetack/etiennetack.github.io/content/about.md

 Associate Professor in computer science at the UNC, and co-directed by [Jean Marie Fotsing](https://isea.unc.nc/membres/fotsing/), Professor in geography at the UNC.
-He is also directed by [Gille Énée](https://isea.unc.nc/membres/enee/), Senior Lecturer in computer science at the UNC.
+He is also directed by [Gilles Énée](https://isea.unc.nc/membres/enee/), Senior Lecturer in computer science at the UNC.

 Etienne's research interests are agent-based systems and data sciences,